bjoerrrn/BloodDonationBarometer/README.md

 A <a href="https://scriptable.app">Scriptable</a> widget for iOS, which shows the so called Blood Donation Barometer [Blutspende-Barometer] for the German Red Cross [Deutsches Rotes Kreuz: DRK].

-The widget pulls data from one of the DRK website every 4-7 minutes.
+The widget pulls data from one of the DRK and SRK website every 4-7 minutes.
 This is triggered by iOS and can not be changed.
-Currently the northwest from the DRK regions is supported - more to come.

 # setup
 1. Install <a href="https://scriptable.app">Scriptable</a> on your iPhone from the App Store.